Can An Image Classifier Suffice For Action Recognition?: Experiments

-\textbf{Comparison with Baselines.} We first compare our approaches with several representative CNN-based methods including I3D~\cite{I3D:carreira2017quo}, TSM~\cite{TSM:lin2018temporal} and TAM~\cite{bLVNetTAM}.
-We also include two other models based on TimeSformer~\cite{TimeSformer_Bertasius_2021vc} but using the same backbone Swin-B~\cite{Swin_Liu_2021tq} as our models.
-All the models in comparison take 8 frames as input.
+\textbf{Comparison with Baselines.} We first compare our approach with several representative CNN-based methods including I3D~\citep{I3D:carreira2017quo}, TSM~\citep{TSM:lin2018temporal} and TAM~\citep{bLVNetTAM}.
+Also included in the comparison are two TimeSformer models~\citep{TimeSformer_Bertasius_2021vc} based on the same backbone Swin-B~\citep{Swin_Liu_2021tq} as used by our models.
+All the models considered take 8 frames as input.
 As can be seen from Table~\ref{table:baseline}, our approach substantially outperforms the CNN baselines on Kinetics400 while achieving comparable results on SSV2.
 Our approach is also better than TimeSformer on both datasets.
-These results clearly demonstrate that an image classifier can learn expressive spatio-temporal patterns effectively from super images for action recognition .
-In another word, an image classifier can suffice for video understanding without explicit temporal modeling.

-The results also confirm that a larger sliding window is more helpful capturing temporal dependencies on temporal datasets like SSV2.
-Our architecture design allows for global self-attention only in the last layer of a model (see Table~\ref{table:models}).
-This substantially mitigates the memory issue in training vision transformers.
+These results clearly demonstrate that a powerful image classifier like \Swin can learn expressive spatio-temporal patterns effectively from super images for action recognition.
+In other words, an image classifier can suffice video understanding without explicit temporal modeling.
+The results also confirm that a larger sliding window is more helpful in capturing temporal dependencies on temporal datasets like SSV2.
+Our approach performs global self-attention in the last layer of a model only (see Table~\ref{table:models}).
+This substantially mitigates the memory issue in training \super models.

-\textbf{Kinetics400.} We report our Kinetics400 results in Table~\ref{table:k400} and compare them with SOTA approaches.
-Our 8-frame models (SIFAR-12 and SIFAR-14) achieve $80.0\%$ and $80.4\%$ top-1 accuracies, outperforming all the CNN-based approaches while being more efficient than the majority of them. \superH and \superHH further gain $\sim1\%$ improvement, benefiting from higher input image resolutions.
-Especially, \superHH yields an accuracy of 81.6\%, the best among all the very recently developed approaches based on vision transformers including TimeSformer~\cite{bertasius2021spacetime} and MViT-B~\cite{fan2021multiscale}.
-Our approach also offers clear advantages in terms of FLOPs and model parameters compared to other approaches except MViT-B. For example, \superHH has 5$\times$ and 37$\times$ fewer FLOPs than TimeSformer-L and ViViT-L, respectively, while being 1.4$\times$ and 3.6$\times$ smaller in model size.
+\textbf{Kinetics400.} Table~\ref{table:k400} shows the results on Kinetics400.
+Our 8-frame models (SIFAR-12 and SIFAR-14) achieve $80.0\%$ and $80.2\%$ top-1 accuracies, outperforming all the CNN-based approaches while being more efficient than the majority of them. \superLL further gains $\sim1.8\%$ improvement, benefiting from more input frames.
+Especially, \LsuperHH yields an accuracy of $84.2\%$, the best among all the very recently developed approaches based on vision transformers including TimeSformer~\citep{bertasius2021spacetime} and MViT-B~\citep{fan2021multiscale}.
+Our proposed approach also offers clear advantages in terms of FLOPs and model parameters compared to other approaches except MViT-B. For example, \superHH has 5$\times$ and 37$\times$ fewer FLOPs than TimeSformer-L and ViViT-L, respectively, while being 1.4$\times$ and 3.6$\times$ smaller in model size.